Biomolecular Interactions CHEM5078

 - Available to Visiting Students: No

-This course will run for four weeks in Semester 1.
-Content will be delivered through six one-hour lectures, a one-hour tutorial and a three-hour workshop.
+Content will be delivered through seven one-hour lectures, two one-hour tutorials and a one-hour workshop.

-One exam on the lectured content (50 %).
+One 60 minute class exam on the lectured content (75%).

 To gain a broad understanding of the inter- and intra-molecular forces that govern the interactions observed in biological systems.
 To understand in detail phenomena such as hydrogen bonding and aromatic interactions.
-To understand the energetic consequences of these interactions in biomacromolecule structure and ligand binding.
+To understand biophysical methods for determining structure and interactions.
 To gain an understanding of how potential for these interactions can be designed into small molecules as probes for biological systems.

 Intended Learning Outcomes of Course